Gold240sx/Gold240sx/README.md

   - How to reach me **240designworks@gmail.com**.

   - About Myself :
-      - Diligent, attentive and creative problem Solver
+      - Diligent, attentive and creative problem solver
       - Former Art Student, salesperson, and business owner
       - I love mountain biking, Building racecars, DIY, and the general creative process.
 (Yes, I own an S13)